About Me

 Rachel Held Evans has carefully researched her books with endnotes provided.
 This book follows that path, if not as in depth regarding the biblical materials as Inspired.

-(At times, this bothered me, and I am not totally sure how she would have handled things in certain cases.)
+(At times, this bothered me, and I am not sure how she would have handled things in certain cases.)

-Some of the material is an expression of her personal faith, a more subjective matter, but done with reasoned argument based on certain premises about God.
+Some of the material is an expression of her personal faith, a more subjective matter, but done with a reasoned argument based on certain premises about God.

 And, then there is the question of the underlining reliability of the editor’s translation of incomplete raw material into a final product.
-Chu with help of her family can be relied upon, but he is upfront that Rachel herself would have written a somewhat different book.
+Chu with the help of her family can be relied upon, but he is upfront that Rachel herself would have written a somewhat different book.

 It would have helped if more discussion was provided pointing out what material had to be edited and how much.
 The specifics are not provided, so questions remain for this reader.